 Being a well-known holiday destination in the UK, Cornwall is always chockablock full during summer.
 This can lead to busy hiking trails, which can take the enjoyment and calmness out of your hiking experience in Cornwall.
 The solution is simple, head to Cornwall for a hiking trip in winter.
-If you can catch a break with the weather, you can expect spectacular hiking trails without the crowds.
+If you can catch a break from the weather, you can expect spectacular hiking trails without the crowds.

 Of course, a downside to any hiking trip during winter in the UK is the shorter days.
 It means you’ll be hiking from sun-up to sun-down to squeeze in a long day hike or multiple trails.
 Despite only having one day in Cornwall, we were able to squeeze in the two best hikes in Cornwall into that one day; Zennor to St Ives in the morning and the Lizard Coastal Walk in the afternoon.